-Elgin Community College acknowledges that a student or group of students may have a difference of opinion with regard to policies, practices and procedures of the College.
+Elgin Community College acknowledges that a student or group of students, such as a student club or organization, may have a difference of opinion with regard to policies, practices and procedures of the College.
 Assurance is given by Community College District 509 that should genuine grievances arise, students adhering to the following procedures have the right to a hearing and resolution of complaints in a prompt and fair manner without fear of retribution.

-This Student Complaint Procedure is not intended to limit the options of the College or of a student or group of students, but to resolve any difference mutually and informally.
-Copies of this procedure are available in the offices of the Counseling Center, Student Life, vice presidents, deans and directors.
-Students seeking procedural assistance may contact the Dean of Students or his/her designee.
+This Complaint Procedure is not intended to limit the options of the College or of a student or group of students, but to resolve any difference mutually and informally.
+Copies of this procedure and form are available in the offices of the Student Success Center, Student Life, vice presidents, deans and directors.
+Students seeking procedural assistance may contact the Dean of Student Services and Development or his/her designee.